TYPE DESIGN INFORMATION PAGE last updated on Sat Feb 28 04:49:10 EST 2015

 The Solopedia (previously known as the Solotype Catalog spreadsheet) attempts to document the digital versions of typefaces featured in the Solotype Catalog of 4,147 Display Typefaces by Dan X. Solo (Dover Publications, Inc., 1992.)
 The Solopedia also covers the various alphabet books authored by Dan X. solo, the digital fonts from the CDs that came with the alphabet books, and commercial fonts digitized by Dan X. Solo from his collection of metal types.
 Fontana started the Solopedia and posted it in Excel spreadsheet (XLS) format at annexcafe.fonts.
 Additional entries or matches were suggested by patrons of the newsgroup.
 Character brought the spreadsheet to alt.binaries.fonts which generated interest among those who frequent the newsgroup.
 The Solopedia is being updated in both annexcafe.fonts and alt.binaries.fonts.
 The term Solopedia was first used by La Vie Dansante to refer to the spreadsheet and is now used to refer to the Solotype Catalog spreadsheet.
 [Google] [More] ⦿

-Dover Press sells Oakland's Dan X. Solo's digitizations.
+Dover Press sold Oakland's Dan X. Solo's digitizations.
 Dan Solo (b.
 1928, d.
 2012) has collected over 13,000 sets of metal fonts, starting when he was 9 years old and growing up in Oakland, CA. Finally, in 2002, he stopped doing that and began converting all of his fonts to computer type.
-He printed 30 books on fonts (with Dover), [including The solotype catalog of 4,147 display typefaces] and created hundreds of fonts.
-In 2007, he retired from the font business.
+Solotype, his company, was established in Alameda, CA. He printed 30 books on fonts (with Dover), including The Solotype catalog of 4,147 display typefaces, and created hundreds of fonts.
+In 2007, Dan Solo retired from the font business.
+He died in 2012.

 Robert Trogman writes: I know Dan X. Solo personally.
 He ran a typographic studio in Berkeley for over 30 years.
 He had a large collection of film fonts, including some of my own.
 He created thousands of fonts and is now retired and is an avocational prestigitator.
 Copyrights have run out on most of his fonts.
 He also protected himself by creating pseudonyms on the questionable font names.
 Stuart Sandler confirms that many of the fonts in Solo's Dover books are in fact from the Filmotype collection, which Stuart is digitizing right now.